MI-DPLA/combine/docs/quickstart.rst

 provide actual OAI-PMH endpoints, Transformation or Validation scenarios, or other configurations unique to a DPLA Service Hub.

-This QuickStart guide will walk through the following areas of Combine, and it's recommended to do so in order:
+This guide will walk through the following areas of Combine, and it's recommended to do so in order:

 -  `sshing into server <#sshing-into-server>`__